DETAILED ACTION

 5. Applicant elected without traverse of Group 2 (claims 16-31) and elected with traverse of nitrogen mustard-based drugs as species of additional anticancer treatment; and a fusion protein of SEQ ID NO: 1 as the "programmed cell death protein 1", SEQ ID NO: 3 as the "self-assembling protein", and SEQ ID NO: 14 as the "linker" as species of protein nanocage in the reply filed on 1/16/2024.
 After further careful reconsideration, the species election requirement for protein nanocage for the elected Group 2 is withdrawn.

 Restriction requirement was deemed proper and made FINAL in the previous office actions.
-Group 2 is drawn to a method of treating cancer in an individual in need thereof, wherein the method comprises administering to the individual a pharmaceutical composition comprising nanocages formed by self-assembly of a fusion protein comprising a programmed cell death protein 1 linked to the C-terminus of a ferritin heavy chain protein, wherein the nanocages induce anti-tumor immunity activation at two immune checkpoints of an effector phase and a cognitive phase, wherein the anti-tumor immunity activation at the effector phase occurs in the tumor microenvironment (TME), wherein the anti-tumor immunity activation at the cognitive phase occurs in the tumor-draining lymph node (TDLN), wherein the nanocage is a decorated with a programmed cell death protein 1 on the surface thereof, wherein a binding ability of the nanocage to programmed death-ligand 1 (PD-L1) and programmed death-ligand 2 (PD-L2) expressed cancer cells is increased as compared with a nanocage not decorated with a programmed cell death protein 1 on the surface, and wherein the amino acid sequence of the programmed cell death protein 1 has at least 70% sequence identity with the amino acid sequence of SEQ ID NO: 1.
+Group 2 is drawn to a method of treating cancer in an individual in need thereof, wherein the method comprises intratumorally administering to the individual a pharmaceutical composition comprising nanocages formed by self-assembly of a fusion protein comprising a programmed cell death protein 1 linked to the C-terminus of a ferritin heavy chain protein, wherein the nanocages induce anti-tumor immunity activation at two immune checkpoints of an effector phase and a cognitive phase, wherein the anti-tumor immunity activation at the effector phase occurs in the tumor microenvironment (TME), wherein the anti-tumor immunity activation at the cognitive phase occurs in the tumor-draining lymph node (TDLN), wherein the nanocage is a decorated with a programmed cell death protein 1 on the surface thereof, wherein a binding ability of the nanocage to programmed death-ligand 1 (PD-L1) and programmed death-ligand 2 (PD-L2) expressed cancer cells is increased as compared with a nanocage not decorated with a programmed cell death protein 1 on the surface, and wherein the programmed cell death protein 1 comprises the amino acid sequence that is at least 70% identical to the amino acid sequence of SEQ ID NO: 1.
 A search was conducted on the elected species; and prior art was found for nitrogen mustard-based drugs as the elected species of additional anticancer treatment.
 Claims 20-22 and 24-31 remain withdrawn from consideration as being drawn to non-elected species.
 Claims 16-19, 23 and 33-35 are examined on the merits in this office action.

 Claim Interpretations